 - Medical Terminology (at least 1 credit)*

-- A "B" or better will be required for all prerequisite biology and chemistry courses in the entering class of 2018, starting in the 2016 CASPA cycla for the class of 2019 a grade of "C" or better will be required for all prerequisite biology and chemistry courses.
+- A "B" or better will be required for all prerequisite biology and chemistry courses in the entering class of 2018, starting in the 2016 CASPA cycle for the class of 2019 a grade of "C" or better will be required for all prerequisite biology and chemistry courses.

 - Official transcripts from any college/university where credits have been earned.

 - Completion of 100 hours or more of community service and/or service learning satisfied through any type of purposeful VOLUNTEER activity or event done outside of the healthcare field that benefits the community.
-Hours should be completed prior to submission of application.
+Hours must be completed prior to submission of application.

 - Completion of 40 hours or more of clinical experience, exposure, or shadowing.
 Of these hours, at least 16 must be with at least two different Physician Assistants in at least two different areas of medicine.
-Hours should be completed prior to submission of application.
+Hours must be completed prior to submission of application.